dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 ### 6.1 Variable Basics

 As in other languages, in Common Lisp variables are named places that can hold a value.
 However, in Common Lisp, variables aren't typed the way they are in languages such as Java or C++.
 That is, you don't need to declare the type of object that each variable can hold.
 Instead, a variable can hold values of any type and the values carry type information that can be used to check types at runtime.
-Thus, Common Lisp is dynamically typed--type errors are detected dynamically.
+Thus, Common Lisp is dynamically typed -- type errors are detected dynamically.
 For instance, if you pass something other than a number to the + function, Common Lisp will signal a type error.
-On the other hand, Common Lisp is a strongly typed language in the sense that all type errors will be detected--there's no way to treat an object as an instance of a class that it's not.
+On the other hand, Common Lisp is a strongly typed language in the sense that all type errors will be detected -- there's no way to treat an object as an instance of a class that it's not.
 3

 1-2『这里又见「动态语言」的概念，做一张术语卡片。』——已完成

 All values in Common Lisp are, conceptually at least, references to objects.
 4 Consequently, assigning a variable a new value changes what object the variable refers to but has no effect on the previously referenced object.
 However, if a variable holds a reference to a mutable object, you can use that reference to modify the object, and the modification will be visible to any code that has a reference to the same object.

 One way to introduce new variables you've already used is to define function parameters.
 As you saw in the previous chapter, when you define a function with DEFUN, the parameter list defines the variables that will hold the function's arguments when it's called.
-For example, this function defines three variables--x, y, and z--to hold its arguments.
+For example, this function defines three variables -- x, y, and z -- to hold its arguments.

 ```c
 (defun foo (x y z)